 A rapid economic growth in India led to the expansion of coal production.
-The state-run miner Coal India has achieved its record high production of 550 million tons in 2015.
-Coal India is the single

-&lt;sup>52 Coal Secretary Anil Swarup interview, PTI, 2015.
-Coal India Limited (CIL) is an Indian state-controlled coal mining company headquartered in Kolkata, West Bengal, India.
-It is the largest coal producer company in the world and contributes around 82% of the coal production in India.
-It produced 494.24 million tons of coal during FY2014 and earned a revenue of ₹954.35 billion (US\$14 billion) from sale of coal in the largest producer of dry fuel in the world and the government has set a target of doubling its production to 1 billion tons by 2020.
-India had imported 212.103 million tons of coal in 2014 but it is continuing to replace its import domestic production in an increasing rate.India's coal output increased by 31 million tons between 2010 and 2014, but recorded an increase of about 32 million tons in 2015.
+The state-run miner Coal India has achieved its record high production of 550 million tons in 201552.
+Coal India is the single largest producer of dry fuel in the world and the government has set a target of doubling its production to 1 billion tons by 2020.
+India had imported 212.103 million tons of coal in 2014 but it is continuing to replace its import by domestic production in an increasing rate.
+India's coal output increased by 31 million tons between 2010 and 2014, but recorded an increase of about 32 million tons in 2015.